2025 Zoominar Details

 Recordings supplied within the price or can be purchased without attending the Zoominar.

-£100 plus VAT for each Zoominar or book all Kerry Underwood 2025 Zoominars for £750 plus VAT.
+£100 plus VAT for each Zoominar, £500 plus VAT for all seven Autumn seminars or book all Kerry Underwood 2025 Zoominars for £750 plus VAT.

 As many colleagues as you like from your organisation can attend.